Updated May 26, 2023

 - Generates complex quires with many joins

 - HQL queries cannot call PL/SQL program

 So with all these topics covered, we also need to know about the future of hibernate.
-We can say that it will still be the dominant ORM tool for much longer, given that JPA is catching up rapidly.
-My impression is that it is the most broadly used implementation of JPA (before OpenJPA and EclipseLink) and that it’s native or core API is still more potent than JPA 2.
-For those reasons alone, I think it will be around for a long time.
-It is preferable to use Spring MVC in hibernate as it is the most compatible MVC.
-Using a persistence framework like Hibernate allows developers to focus on writing business logic code instead of writing an accurate and good persistence layer, including the SQL Queries, JDBC Code, connection management, etc. So I can suggest using hibernate as the java framework as it is the most prominent java framework used nowadays.
+It will remain the dominant ORM tool for much longer, given that JPA is catching up rapidly.
+My impression is that it is the most broadly used implementation of JPA (before OpenJPA and EclipseLink) and that its native or core API is still more potent than JPA 2.
+I think it will be around for a long time for those reasons alone.

 This is a guide to What is Hibernate.
 Here we have discussed the Architecture, Features, Framework, Advantages, and Disadvantages of Hibernate.
 You may also have a look at the following articles to learn more –